ElijahMcKay/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1. It's a great way for people new to building APIs
+2. it abstracts a lot of the more complex networking configuration

 - [ ] Describe Middleware?

+1. Middleware is anything that interrupts and changes (but doesn't have to) a flow of data

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?

+1. status codes to describe whether the action was successful or not

 - [ ] How can we partition our application into sub-applications?

+1.  by using different routers for each function of the application

 ## Project Setup